dpi-tta-lessons/ruby-why/content.md

 - **Momentum**: It’s easier to learn your second language after your first.
 Ruby’s beginner-friendly nature makes it a great launchpad.

 <aside class="tip">
-  <strong>Tip:</strong> Think of Ruby as your "training wheels" for programming—except these wheels can take you all the way to building real, production-level applications.
+  <strong>Tip:</strong> Think of Ruby as your "training wheels" for programming, except these wheels can take you all the way to building real, production-level applications.
 </aside>

 ## 2. Why Ruby Works for Beginners